- Understanding aviation noise

 - Work in partnership with airports to ensure zoning accuracy with noise exposure information;

-- Manage small airports (including airports with flight training and helicopter operations);
+- Often manage small airports (including airports with flight training and helicopter operations);

 - Facilitate access to relevant information and provide advice.